Tips for Team Building During Company Growth

 Follow the Three C's

 As your company grows, there will inevitably be major cultural and organizational changes that you’ll have to implement.
-However, despite how different your business environment may become, you can much more easily keep everyone on an even keel by focusing on the three C’s:
+However, despite how different your work environment may become, you can much more easily keep everyone on an even keel by focusing on the three C’s:

 - Continuous Improvement